 Have you ever subscribed to a reading plan on your Bible app and not finished it?

-Do you ever get frustrated reading the Old Testament and just put the Bible down?
+Do you ever get frustrated reading the Old Testament and end up putting your Bible down?

 Do you skip Leviticus every year?